Bloomerang Lilac Has Unbeatable Flower Power, Lasting Through Three Seasons

 This shrub tends to grow upright with fountainlike, long branches that arch gracefully near the ends.
 Every branch on this reblooming lilac produces flowers, which makes for a gorgeous, fragrant display.
 Bloomerang is also resistant to common lilac diseases such as powdery mildew, and deer tend to leave it alone.

 Bloomerang lilac reblooms on new growth, and light pruning and fertilizing encourages lots of that.
-Just after this dwarf flowering shrub blooms, Bloomerang should be lightly pruned.
-It can also be deadheaded, which allows the plant to divert its energy into growth instead of seed ripening.
-Fertilizer formulated specifically for woody plants can also be used.
-However, if you don't prune or fertilize, the plant will still put on new growth and rebloom.
+Just after this dwarf shrub flowers, Bloomerang should be lightly pruned.
+It can also be deadheaded, which allows the plant to focus its energy on growth instead of producing seeds.
+You can also use a fertilizer formulated specifically for woody plants to encourage Bloomerang to continue growing.
+Still, even if you don't prune or fertilize, the plant will keep growing and reblooming.

-There are two approaches for integrating companion plants, shrubs, and bushes with this reblooming lilac.
-First, pair it with perennials and shrubs that bloom along with the lilac flowers in early spring, like bleeding heart, Solomon's seal, Siberian iris, catmint, and azalea.
+There are two approaches for integrating companion plants with this reblooming lilac.
+First, pair it with perennials and shrubs that bloom along with the lilac flowers in early spring, such as bleeding heart, Solomon's seal, Siberian iris, catmint, and azalea.
 Or, you can pair this reblooming lilac with shrubs and plants that flower when Bloomerang lilac is taking its early to midsummer rest, such as daylilies, Asiatic lilies, and purple coneflower, as well as phlox, which spans the season.
-Good late-summer- and fall-flowering companions include evening primrose, sedum, and mums.
+Good late-summer and fall-flowering companions include evening primrose, sedum, and mums.